nazimfeni/locust/README.md

 ```
 2. Inside the folder, create a file named locustfile.py and paste the following code:

-from locust import HttpUser, task, between

-# Define a user class that simulates a single user behavior

 ```
 from locust import HttpUser, task, between